10 End of the Year Science Activities for Middle School You Don’t Want to Miss

 - Are you 100% protected from UV radiation if you are sitting in the shade?

-I purchased my beads on Amazon several years ago and they are a huge hit each year!
+I purchased my beads on Amazon several years ago, and they are a huge hit each year!

 One tip that I’ve learned over the years is to thread several beads on a plastic zip tie.
 Not only does it make it easy for students to handle the beads, but it also gives them a chance to observe color change on several beads at once.

-Every year students LOVE this easy prep STEM race car activity!
+Every year, students LOVE this easy prep STEM race car activity!

-You can tie this end of the year science activity in with forces or wind power.
-It’s also great as a stand-alone stem challenge!
+You can tie this end-of-the-year science activity in with forces or wind power.
+It’s also great as a stand-alone STEM challenge!

 Materials: